joshhornby/joshhornby.github.io/_posts/2016-03-01-laravel-dingo-json-api-spec.md

 });
 ```

+Next add `JSONApiServiceProvider` to the providers array in `config/app.php`.

 This will use the built in `JsonApiSerializer` from [Fractal](http://fractal.thephpleague.com).
 This makes makes using the JSON API Spec as simple as calling a transformer.

 In a controller add the following: